Multiple structures lost in wind-driven Musselshell County fire

-A wind-driven fire in Musselshell County that began burning Wednesday afternoon has destroyed three primary structures and five secondary structures, according to Musselshell County Sheriff Shawn Lesnik.
+A wind-driven fire in Musselshell County that began burning Wednesday afternoon has destroyed three primary structures and five outbuildings, according to Musselshell County Sheriff Shawn Lesnik.

 The North Delphia fire was estimated Thursday morning to be 1,000 acres or about 1.56 square miles in size.
 "Crews battled horrendous winds overnight to save what structures they could," Musselshell County Disaster and Emergency Services wrote in a social media update Thursday afternoon.